 Looking at the upper panel for countries first, we see that the number of appearances and disappearance increases across countries in a non-linear fashion.
 Appearance and disappearance events of entire six-digit product classes happen frequently.
 The fifty top ranking countries have experienced between slightly less than 500 and more than 1700 appearance events over the period 1995-2018.
 The appearance of product classes seems also to be related to the disappearance of other product classes.
-The countries with the highest number of appearance events register also the highest number of disappearance events register also the highest number of disappearance events in terms of appearance events, disappearance events range between 250 and slightly less than 500, this number into the range between 0 and 250 events for the remaining countries gradually flattening out.
-A remarkable feature of Figure 1 is that it shows that the number of disappearances.
+The countries with the highest number of appearance events register also the highest number of disappearance events.
+For the fifty top ranking countries in terms of appearance events, disappearance events range between 250 and slightly less than 500, this number into the range between 0 and 250 events for the remaining countries gradually flattening out.
+A remarkable feature of Figure 1 is that it shows that the number of disappearances of product classes is consistently lower or at the level of product class appearances.
 This suggests that the variety of export baskets has been steadily increasing across most countries.